 What to Expect:

-This is basically a social networking opportunity.
-There won't be formal speeches or presentations.
-Alums will simply be stationed at tables where you can introduce yourself and ask your questions.
+This is a great networking opportunity.
+There will be a panel of alumni offering advice on exploring careers, finding jobs/internships and adjusting to life after graduation.
+In addition to the panel, alumni will be stationed at tables where you can introduce yourself and ask your questions.

 How to Prepare: